 Where can I find Airedale breeders in my area?

-The Airedale Terrier Club of America maintains a membership list.
-Our local club is in Atlanta.
-You can contact them at:
+The Airedale Terrier Club of America maintains a breeder list

 How should I choose a breeder?
 What should I expect from my breeder?